Jenselme/gulp-asset-hash/README.md

 ## Change Log

+### [0.3.0]
+#### Feature
+- Support symlink: symlinks are replaced by the file they point to which contains the hash in its filename.
+They are still referenced with their path in the manifest file.

 ### [0.2.0] - 2015-10-29
 #### Feature
 - Added hashKey config option.
 This makes it easier to manage old hashed files.